This letter largely features a number of fields which are to be filled in specifically about the company itself. Lower down, it says:

 If a creditor, such as HMRC or a trade supplier, has served your company with a winding up petition, it will be because your company has persistently failed to pay its debts as and when they fall due.
 This is the definition of insolvency and, in reality, a drastic action such as this was only a matter of time.

 Any creditor can make an application to court for a winding up order if they are owed more than £750.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 From the date of the petition, a seven-day countdown begins for the company to pay the amount owed or mount a defence.
 If the funds cannot be raised to pay the debt, the assistance of a licensed insolvency practitioner is required.

 You can talk to a licensed insolvency practitioner via a free initial consultation at your nearest Begbies Traynor office.
 Time is of the essence; once the seven-day period is over, the next step is to be served a winding up order which can be difficult to reverse.
 On receipt of a winding up petition, directors should take swift action to try to prevent liquidation of the business.